-AgriThority®, an agricultural science consultancy focused on accelerating new technologies to commercialization in markets around the world, introduced Chinese seed company executives to modern cotton production practices in the inaugural AgriConnect™ program.
+AgriThority®, an agricultural product development company focused on accelerating new technologies to commercialization in markets around the world, introduced Chinese seed company executives to modern cotton production practices in the inaugural AgriConnect™ program.

 AgriConnect™ is a global agricultural business networking service guided by AgriThority for on-site exploration and interaction.
 Participants are introduced to crop production systems in new environments through the program.
 The first AgriConnect™ organized meetings with prominent industry leaders and companies throughout Texas, representing all aspects of the US cotton and textile industries.
 Presentations and demonstrations revealed insights into emerging agricultural developments to achieve higher yields and higher quality lint.